FunhouseAtelier/remix-v2-examples/02-routing-and-loading-data/02a-loader-and-redirect/README.md

 - When requesting to view the base URL of the web app, first the `app/root.tsx` file is loaded as the global layout for the entire app, then it attempts to render `app/routes/_index.ts` in an `<Outlet />` component.
 That calls the `loader` function exported by `app/routes/_index.ts`, which always runs on the server, before any more data is sent to the client, and the result is to redirect to another route.
 This repeats the loading process, starting with `app/root.tsx`, but this time the `<Outlet />` component attempts to render `app/routes/demo.tsx` and this succeeds because it is not interrupted by a `loader` function and there is a default export in `app/routes/demo.tsx` that is a React function component.
 The `<Outlet />` component is covered in **02c.
 Nested Static Routes**.

-- Note that the `loader` function could contain conditional logic to redirect only in some circumstances, such as the user is not authenticated or authorized, but otherwise render a React function component.
+- The `loader` function could contain conditional logic to redirect only in some circumstances, such as the user is not authenticated or authorized, but otherwise render a React function component.
 The conditional logic could also be used to redirect to one of multiple routes, maybe based on whether the user is identified as a guest (not authenticated), a customer, or an employee.

 ## Expected Behavior